 The Cybersecurity program offers students a combination of a strong foundation in theory and practical skills in security and privacy engineering.
 Graduates of this program will understand security and privacy from technological, legal and managerial perspectives.
 They will be prepared to create, implement and oversee security systems and security policies.
 They are positioned for the advanced supervisory positions in the field such as Information System Security Officer, Network Security Administrator, Information Security Analyst, Forensic Analyst, IT Auditor, Information System Governance Officer, Information Assurance Engineer and Information Assurance Analyst.
 Moreover, graduates will be prepared for acquiring professional certificates like Certified Information System Security Professionals (CISSP).

 Requirements for admission to the Cybersecurity program include:

-- A two-page written Personal Statement stating the reasons for applying to the program and how the applicant can benefit by its completion.
+A two-page written Personal Statement stating the reasons for applying to the program and how the applicant can benefit from its completion.